dcclogin/SereneAzure/notes/from-an-interpterter-to-a-cpser.md

                          (k v2))))))))
 ```

 They are in some way really the same thing!
-We can simply modify the "construct let-binding" line to make that syntactical change.
+We can simply modify the "construct let-binding" part of code.

-But transforming into CPS is non-trivial if `lambda` is in consideration.
+But transforming into CPS is not that trivial if `lambda` is in consideration.
 Try manually CPS-transforming the following expression:

 ```racket
 (lambda (x) ((f x) (g y)))
 ```
-=>
+=> (naively)
 ```racket
 (lambda (x k)
   (f x (lambda (v0)